 For more information about our Tree Trimming Program, please click FAQs (Frequently Asked Questions)

 How do you decide when the trees are trimmed?

 A: The primary voltage lines that provide electric service to your neighborhood are trimmed every three years.
 This schedule is ideal for the growth patterns and weather conditions in our area.
-A timely trim cycle keeps the tree branches from growing too close to the primary voltage lines and prevents power outages.
+A timely schedule keeps the tree branches from growing too close to the primary voltage lines and prevents power outages.